Platform

 8Eth MX2-GNDGround

 External triggering: Sensors require 1V8 rising edge on FSYNC for the trigger event.
-We are using an optocoupler and ESD protection diode, so the input trigger voltage should be 12V (up to 24V) and the trigger logic is reversed, so trigger event happens at 0V on the FSYNC line.
+The input trigger voltage should be 5V (goes through a level shifter to 1V8).
 For an example, see External FSYNC Example.

 Power consumption